-4.0.1 Local Government in Hertfordshire operates under a two-tier system.
+4.1 Local Government in Hertfordshire operates under a two-tier system.
 As such, Stevenage Borough Council has the legal responsibility to provide some but not all local services.
-Hertfordshire County Council (HCC) is the upper tier authority and is responsible for delivering and maintaining much of the large scale infrastructure that its residents and businesses require, such as roads, schools, waste disposal services and libraries.
+Hertfordshire County Council (HCC) is the upper tier authority and is responsible for

+- delivering and maintaining much of the large scale infrastructure that its residents and businesses require, such as roads, schools, waste disposal services and libraries.

-4.0.2 When planning applications are submitted to Stevenage Borough Council, HCC is consulted and will provide appropriate advice and comments regarding the needs of infrastructure for which is it responsible.
+- 4.2 When planning applications are submitted to Stevenage Borough Council, HCC is consulted and will provide appropriate advice and comments regarding the needs of infrastructure for which is it responsible.
 In planning authorities without a CIL Charging Schedule, HCC would seek to secure developer contributions via a S106 agreement to mitigate against the impacts on HCC service provision.
 This would most commonly include services such as:

 - Sustainable Transport,

 - Passenger Transport,

 - Education,

 - Early Years Education,

 - Libraries,

 - Youth Services,

 - Fire and Rescue Services,

 - Waste Disposal, and

 - Adult Care Services.

-HCC Household Waste Recycling Centre

-4.0.3 For further information and an explanation of the current position of HCC S106 requirements and developer contributions please contact them on the following email Growth@hertfordshire.gov.uk.
+- 4.3 The latest explanation of how HCC intend to quantify developer contributions can be found in the consultation draft version of the HCC Guide to Developer Contributions (2019)7 although this document is not yet finalised following consultation.

-4.0.4 Now that Stevenage Borough Council has adopted a CIL Charging Schedule, many of these service provisions are no longer considered suitable for collection via a S106 agreement.
-This is because CIL allows for the borough-wide planning of infrastructure and service provision so CIL receipts can be used to improve service provision on a borough-wide scale rather than as mitigation on a proposal-by-proposal basis.
+- 4.4 Now that Stevenage Borough Council has adopted a CIL Charging Schedule, many of these service provisions are no longer considered suitable for collection via a S106 agreement.
+This is because CIL allows for the borough-wide planning of infrastructure and service provision so CIL receipts can be used to improve service provision on a borough-wide scale rather than as proposal-by-proposal mitigation.

+- 4.5 Most of these services are provided on a borough, or wider, scale and the direct impacts of one development are very unlikely to require the provision of new, and/or expansions to a borough-wide facility.
+For example, there is only one Household Waste and Recycling Centre in Stevenage which is used by residents from the whole of the borough, and many in the surrounding area.
+One proposed development will not create a significant need to increase the capacity of, or replace, the facility so it would be inappropriate to seek developer contributions to fund it.

-4.0.5 If HCC identify the need to improve the capacity of services due to combined demand of development in the area, it will be able to submit a bid to SBC to be allocated a portion of the Council's collected CIL receipts to help fund the new/improved service.
-This is a process outside of the decision-making process for individual planning applications.
+- 4.6 Instead, if HCC identify the need to improve the capacity of services due to combined demand of development in the area, it will be able to submit a bid to SBC to be allocated a portion of the Council's collected CIL receipts to help fund the new/improved service.

+7 Hertfordshire County Council Guide to Developer Contributions 2019

-4.0.6 For individual planning proposals, a decision will need to be made by the planning authority, with input from the infrastructure/service provider, whether a proposed development causes an impact that requires direct mitigation.
-Where the need for mitigation is demonstrated, developer contributions will be sought, however, it is unlikely that the Council will seek to secure developer contributions for these services as standard unless a proposed development can be shown to have an impact that requires specific mitigation to make a proposal acceptable in planning terms.
+- 4.7 For minor developments, it is therefore unlikely that developer contributions will be sought through S106s for any of these services in addition to the CIL charge associated with the proposal. - 4.8 For major developments, a decision will need to be made by the planning authority, with input from the infrastructure/service provider, whether a proposed development causes an impact that requires direct mitigation.
+If that is the case, developer contributions will be sought, however, it is unlikely that the Council will seek to secure developer contributions for these services as standard unless a proposed development can be shown to have an impact that requires specific mitigation to make a proposal acceptable in planning terms.
 This is in line with Regulation 122 of the CIL Regulations 2010 (as amended).